Minnesota Dental Clinic Shows the Daily Economic Benefits of Dental Therapy

 I cannot imagine our clinic operating without these critical members of the dental care team.
 For us, they have proven to be a financially viable solution for making sure that low-income, uninsured and underinsured kids in our state have access to high-quality dental care.

-Sarah Wovcha joined Children's Dental Services as Executive Director in January of 2001.
-She holds a Juris Doctorate from the University of Minnesota Law School and a Master of Public Health degree from the She was one of the first employers of dental therapists in the state of MN.
+Sarah Wovcha joined Children’s Dental Services as Executive Director in January of 2001.
+Sarah holds a Juris Doctorate (JD) from the University of Minnesota Law School and a Master of Public Health (MPH).
+She was one of the first employers of dental therapists in the state of Minnesota.